Skip to main content

 Consistent Physical Activity

 Exercise is a powerful tool for counteracting the metabolic slowdown of perimenopause.
-A combination of cardiovascular exercise and is considered the most effective approach.
+A combination of cardiovascular exercise and strength training is considered the most effective approach.
 Strength training, using weights or body weight, builds and preserves lean muscle mass.
 Since muscle is more metabolically active than fat, maintaining it helps to keep the resting metabolic rate higher.

 Cardiovascular activities like walking, running, or cycling improve heart health and insulin sensitivity.
 Regular movement helps the body use glucose more efficiently, reducing the risk of developing metabolic syndrome and type 2 diabetes.